buahaha/spacemail/classes/esi/docs/Api/WalletApi.md

 Get character wallet journal

-Retrieve the given character's wallet journal going 30 days back  ---  This route is cached for up to 3600 seconds
+Retrieve the given character's wallet journal going 30 days back  ---  This route is cached for up to 3600 seconds  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/wallet/journal/)

 ### Example
 ```php